 If you are diagnosed with cancer, you will probably die.

 Cancer is not a death sentence.
 There are many effective treatments.
-In fact, more than 60% of people with cancer survive five years or more after the initial diagnosis.
-Learn more about survival statistics.
+In fact, more than 60% of people with cancer survive ?ve years or more after the initial diagnosis.

 Myths about developing cancer